atom/atom/README.md

 The Windows version does not currently automatically update so you will need to manually upgrade to future releases by re-downloading the `.zip` file.

+### Linux - Ubuntu 14.04

+Binary distribution can be simply installed for unbuntu (or kubuntu) using `apt-get` as explained here: [Install Atom in Ubuntu (32bit + 64bit) via PPA](http://www.webupd8.org/2014/05/install-atom-text-editor-in-ubuntu-via-ppa.html).

 ## Building

 * [Linux](docs/build-instructions/linux.md)